 Spring is simply the most exciting time of year, especially for Pond Owners!
 As things slowly awaken from their winter dormancy, there are some tasks you can do to ensure your water feature gets off to a good start in the spring.
 Does your pond need a full cleanout this season or does it just need to be tidied up a bit and have the filtration components cleaned?
 If there is a layer of crud at the bottom of the pond, it is a good idea to do a full cleanout.
-On the other hand, if you pond was built towards the end of last season or only has a small amount of debris that can be stirred up easily a captured with a net and the water looks clear, you may be able to skip the entire cleanout for a season and do a partial instead.
+On the other hand, if your pond was built towards the end of last season or only has a small amount of debris that can be stirred up easily a captured with a net and the water looks clear, you may be able to skip the entire cleanout for a season and do a partial instead.

-- Drain the pond, reserving a significant amount of water in a holding tank.
+- Drain the pond, reserving a significant amount of water in a holding tank

-- Remove fish and place in an aerated holding tank that is netted to prevent escape.
+- Remove fish and place in an aerated holding tank that is netted to prevent escape

 - Pressure wash pond from top to bottom and remove dirty water and debris

 - Be sure to add pond detoxifier to the pond water before transferring fish